 We are continually updating and upgrading our website.
 Many instructors use handouts and links to writing labs on the site during class sessions.
 The handouts cover a wide range of topics, including documentation, using sources, and grammar.
 Check them out and let us know what you think about them.
 We value your feedback.

 In addition to assisting students in one-on-one tutorial sessions on a daily basis, our writing consultants also assist instructors in the Parallel Studies labs, present orientation sessions to visiting classes, and give presentations to new and prospective Blinn students.
 We also give presentations to students in a variety of classes at Blinn College.
-For example, during the spring 2013 semester, we gave presentations on brainstorming and pre-writing strategies to five government classes!

 If you would like to bring your class to the Writing Center for a class visit, please call us at ext.
 7591 or send an email to email@example.com.
 We also welcome any classes that would like to come in for a discussion of such topics as research strategies, essay planning and organization, and analyzing sources.